opulo-inc/docs/docs/openpnp/v4/calibration/6-nozzle-offset/index.md

 1. **Correct nozzle offsets**
     * When the nozzle tip does not land perfectly on the fiducial, adjust its offset.
+    * Go to `Machine Setup > Heads > ReferenceHead H1 > Nozzles > ReferenceNozzle N1` and locate the Offset values on that page.
-    * You'll want to adjust the numbers after the decimal point first, to get an idea of how much you need to adjust to get it spot on.
-Example: The nozzle tip sits to the right of the homing fiducial.
-Change the fake x-value offset of -24.360 to be -24.330, which increases this value, so the nozzle will move to the left.<br/><br>
+    * Start with fine adjustments to the decimal values so you can dial in the offset gradually.
+This helps get an idea of how much you need to adjust to get it spot on.
+Example: If the nozzle tip is sitting to the right of the homing fiducial, change the fake x-value offset of -24.360 to be -24.330, which increases this value, so the nozzle will move to the left.<br/><br>
       ![offset adjustment area](../6-nozzle-offset/images/top-cam-nozzle-offset-adjust.webp)<br/><br>
     * Key points to remember:
       * Increasing a value will move Nozzle N1 left (X) or forward (Y)